cnslab-network-security/homework1/task4/README.md

 We will develop a simple NIDS that reads a Snort rule file and parses it to extract detection policies.
 It should operate with three steps:
-1. Parse a Snort rule file and generate a rule set
+1. Parse a Snort rule file and generate a rule set.
-2. Capture an incoming packet and match it with the rules
+2. Parse an incoming packet and match it with the rule set.
-3. Print a message if a packet is matched.
+3. Print a message if matched.

 For example, if you type the following command: